 Any of your favorite larger tomato varieties will work in this recipe.
 Originally I used tomatoes on the vine.
 But I would love to try these tomato-mozzarella stacks with lemon boy or zebra tomatoes (I go crazy with my tomato varieties in the garden!)

 Lastly, along with the fresh tomatoes, balsamic vinegar plays an important role in this recipe.

-Since its flavour will be strong here, you want one that is half-descent quality.
-I really like Costco’s Kirkland brand aged balsamic vinegar.
-Good flavour for a half descent price.
+Since its flavor will be strong here, you want one that is half-descent quality.
+I really like Costco's Kirkland brand aged balsamic vinegar.
+Good flavor for a half descent price.
 Maybe one day I will win the lottery and get to enjoy really expensive balsamic vinegar to see how the quality differs!
 Seriously, I could drink balsamic vinegar 😉

 A very simple garden tomato recipe that is perfect for Valentine's Day!
 These tomato-mozzarella stacks are tasty and rewarding!

 - 1.5 lbs tomatoes (I used tomatoes on the vine, but roma or house will work, too!)

 - 1 tbsp. balsamic vinegar

 - 1 tsp. granulated sugar